How to Order Custom Swag for a Small Medical Practice (Without a Marketing Team)

 Want to make an even bigger impact?
 Combine 2–3 items into a small branded bag.
 Whether it’s a new patient welcome pack, a recovery kit, or a giveaway bundle, patients perceive bundled items as higher value.

 Need ideas?
 Check out our guide to what to include in a new patient gift bag.
+What works for patients walking in the door often works equally well for surgical follow-ups, wellness visits, or community events.

 Step 6: Keep It Repeatable